AGarg8677/Visual_Guidance_System/README.md

 # Visual_Guidance_System
-attempt to create visual guidance on fixed wing drones using AI and CV
+An attempt to create visual detection and tracking on fixed-wing drones using MobilenetSSD and Kalman Filter-based Tracker.
+The model detects and tracks all vehicles as as it is trained on multiple classes and you can select a specific vehicle to be tracked amongst them.